FTC Notice: If you make a purchase via a link on this site, I may earn a small commission on the transaction - at no added cost to you. Thank you!

 Discover how easy it is to grow chamomile.
 Before you know it, you'll be harvesting and brewing your own, homegrown chamomile tea.

-Chamomile prefers a location that's reasonably sunny with average garden soil.
-At least 6 hours a day of direct (but not scorching) sunlight is good.
+Choose a sunny location.
+At least 6 hours a day of direct - but not scorching - sunlight is good.

 Prepare Your Soil.
-Make sure your soil is loose, rock and weed-free, and reasonably level.
+Make sure your soil is loose, weed-free, and reasonably level.

 Handle your seeds with care.
 Chamomile seeds are tiny.
 A gust of wind can blow them right out of your hand.
 (Yep, I learned that the hard way!)

-If a big glob of seeds falls in one spot, that's okay.
-Just take your finger and gently move the seeds around until they're as evenly distributed as you can get them.
+If too many seeds land in one spot, gently move them around until they're as evenly distributed as you can get them.

-It's not a big deal if some of your seeds germinate too closely together.
+It's not a big deal if some seedlings germinate too closely together.
 You'll be "thinning the herd" soon, anyway.
+(More about that in a minute.)

 Mark Your Location.
 Place a garden marker in the soil to remind yourself what's planted there.
 (This step is optional, but highly recommended.)

 Water and Wait.
-For the next week or so, make sure the planted area stays evenly moist.
+For the next week or so, keep the seedbed evenly moist.
 And be patient!
 If Mother Nature cooperates with nice warm weather, in about 10 days you'll begin to see little seedlings popping up.

 So suck it up.
 Be strong.
 Do what you have to do!

-Carefully remove the smaller, weaker-looking seedlings, leaving each remaining seedling with at least 4 square inches (10 sq. cm) of space all to itself.
+Carefully remove the smaller, weaker-looking seedlings, leaving each remaining seedling with at least 1 square inch (6.5 sq. cm) of space all to itself.

-I use a small pair of cuticle scissors to snip the "go-ers" at dirt level, rather than pull them out of the soil.
+As you're thinning, it's important not to disturb the delicate roots of the nearby "keeper" seedlings.
+So I use cosmetic scissors to snip the "go-ers" at dirt level, rather than pull them out of the soil.
 Scissors are a less traumatic removal method - for all involved ;-)

 Some herb gardeners will tell you that chamomile doesn't like to be transplanted.
 Nonsense!
 I've never had a problem doing it.

-The best time to transplant chamomile seedlings is when they're 2 - 3 inches (5 - 8 cm) tall.
-Once the plant gets taller and starts to produce buds, it's totally focused on flowering.
+The best time to transplant chamomile is when the plant is only 2 - 3 inches (5 - 8 cm) tall.
+Once it's grown taller and started to form buds, it's totally focused on flowering.
 At that point, leave it alone to do its thing!!!

 Here's my [nearly] foolproof method for transplanting chamomile:

-Helpful Hint: When I'm transplanting small seedlings, I use an old kitchen tablespoon as a tiny, makeshift trowel.
+Helpful Hint: When I'm transplanting small seedlings, I use an old tablespoon as a makeshift trowel.

 Chamomile plants only need a moderate amount of moisture to keep them growing strong.

-After your seedlings have established themselves in your garden or container, give them a nice, deep drink of water once a week - less often during rainy spells.
+After your seedlings are established in your garden or container, give them a nice, deep drink of water once a week - less often during rainy spells.

-For container-grown chamomile, add a small dose of organic liquid fertilizer to your watering can each time you water.
+For container-grown chamomile, add a liquid organic fertilizer to your watering can each time you water.
+My go-to fertilizer is Neptune's Harvest Fish Fertilizer mixed at 1/2 ounce per gallon of water.

 No pruning is necessary.
 Just harvest fresh blossoms every few days.
-That'll encourage repeat flowering.
+That'll encourage repeat flowering ... and give you even more tea!

 New!
 Comments